fybrik/fybrik/website/content/contribute/code/flow/index.md

 ---
 title: Contribution Flow
+summary: This page describes the GitHub workflow, build and test instructions.

 weight: 1
 ---

-This page describes the contribution flow that you as a developer and contributor need to follow.
-It describes the Pull requests based workflow and instructions on how to build and test the project after making changes.
+This page describes the flow that contributors should follow, including the GitHub workflow and how to build and test the project after making changes.

 # Issues and Pull Requests

-Contributing to {{< name >}} is done following the GitHub workflow.
+Contributing to {{< name >}} is done following the GitHub workflow of Pull Requests.

 You should usually open a pull request in the following situations:
 - Start work on a contribution that was already asked for, or that you’ve already discussed, in an issue.